Chorba: Types

 Shorwa is a traditional Afghan dish which is a simple dish which is usually mixed with bread on the dastarkhān.
 It is a long process and a pressure-cooker is usually used, as it reduces the process to 2 hours.
 The main ingredients for shorwa are potatoes, beans and meat.
 It is commonly served with Afghan bread.

 Ciorbă, as called in Moldova and Romania, consists of various vegetables, meat and herbs.
 Borș is a sour soup that is used in the Moldova region.
-It is also has beneficial health effects.
-It is served hot to stimulate digestion and be effective against colds.
 There are several types of this dish, such as ciorbă de perișoare, leek soup, Romanian borscht, and borș de burechiușe.